 1. PublishPress

-PublishPress is the best publishing tool kit for any type of content-rich website and a must-have plugin for multi-author WordPress blogs.
+PublishPress is the best publishing tool kit for any type of content-rich website.
+In our opinion, it’s a must-have plugin because it helps you streamline your editorial workflow in multiple ways.

-It allows you to create and manage an editorial calendar inside WordPress, follow up on drafts and article ideas progress, manage authors, set up custom notifications, and more.
+We thoroughly tested PublishPress and observed how easily it lets you create and manage an editorial calendar inside WordPress, follow up on drafts and article ideas progress, manage authors, set up custom notifications, and more.

-The plugin comes with addons that give you a powerful set of tools.
+We instantly liked their powerful set of tools and addons.
 These addons include Capability Manager Enhanced (to customize user permissions), Revisions (to manage revisions in WordPress), and Press Permit, which lets you control viewing permissions on WordPress.

 Bonus: See our guide on how to do keyword research to find blog post ideas.